Skip to main content

 Submitting a Workflow

-1. User submits a workflow via CLI or API client.
+1. User submits a workflow via CLI or API client (with optional file upload).

-2. API validates the request and creates a deployment in Prefect.
+3. API validates the request and submits to Temporal.

-5. Results are stored in Docker volumes and the database.
+7. Results are stored in MinIO and metadata in PostgreSQL.

-6. Status updates flow back through Prefect and the API to the user.
+8. Status updates flow back through Temporal and the API to the user.

 Retrieving Results